understanding-the-connected-home/book/future.md

 _Mannequiner i en tøjbutik i Canada.
 By Colin Rose, CC BY 2.0[^5]_

-Similarly, on the web, advertising companies are particularly aggressive in how they track us.[^6] Through consumer education and proection as well as browser tools like ad blockers and Do Not Track, we can mitigate these tracking measures.
+Similarly, on the web, advertising companies are particularly aggressive in how they track us.[^6] Through consumer education and protection as well as browser tools like ad blockers and Do Not Track, we can mitigate these tracking measures.
 However, it is basically an arms race with online advertising.
 Our privacy is increasingly eroded, and our web experiences slowed down as ad companies try to ensure we are humans and serve us tailored ads.

 We are seeing parallels in online tracking and behavior tracking in the physical world.
 As this trend continues, we need to ensure we can make informed decisions whether to enter these spaces and what information we consent to giving.
 Connected spaces, similar to websites, should communicate what data they are collecting, how it's being used, and how to opt out.